Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

-Our work studies user needs of training data attribution (TDA) explanations to facilitate user need-driven TDA research.
-To this end, we conduct a two-stage needfinding study.
-First, we identify use cases for TDA explanations using semi-structured interviews.
-The experimental setup is described in \autoref{method:interview}. \autoref{results:interviews} presents the interview findings.
-We derive a design space representing different types of information that may be needed from TDA in \autoref{sec:design_space}.
-Second, we conduct a systematic survey study targeted at extracting user needs from this space (\autoref{method:survey}).
+Our work investigates the user needs surrounding training data attribution (TDA) explanations to support a user-centered development for machine learning (ML) developers and practitioners.
+To this end, we conducted a two-stage needfinding study: first, we ran an interview study with ML practitioners (N=6) to identify the design space of TDA explanations that represent useful data-centric information for model development.
+Second, we build on this space through a scenario-based interactive user study (N=31) aimed at eliciting concrete user needs and expectations.
 IRB approval was obtained from one of the authors' institutions.